ppwater01/meta-post/README.md

 > A voting cabal is a problem, regardless of what type of votes they're handing out.

 I, and the other ROs, will ensure this room does not become a voting cabal.
-I've prepared [a rule](https://github.com/RVRSO/rvrso.github.io/blob/main/README.md#casting-a-reopen-vote-on-a-proposed-post) that will be enfored to keep this room from becoming a voting cabal.
+I've prepared [a rule](https://github.com/RVRSO/rvrso.github.io/blob/main/README.md#casting-a-reopen-vote-on-a-proposed-post) that will be enforced to keep this room from becoming a voting cabal.
 It basically says that a reopen proposal *must* come with an explanation before anybody can cast a vote, details are in the link.

 ---